 2.3 Fungicide Sensitivity Testing

-After subculturing single colonies in tissue culture flasks with 12 ml SD agar for seven days at 37oC, spores were harvested through shaking with 5 mm glass beads after ad-dition of 3 ml of saline.
+After subculturing single colonies in tissue culture flasks with 12 ml SD agar for seven days at 37oC, spores were harvested through shaking with 5 mm glass beads after addition of 3 ml of saline.
 Spore suspensions containing approximately 106 spores/ml in sterile distilled water were used in the microprocessor controlled Autoplate Spiral Plating System AP5000 (Advanced Biosystems) according to the manufacturer’s instructions as described previously [17].
 Depending on the molecular weight of the compounds, an up to a 200-fold fungicide dilution gradient on SD agar was achieved using 15 cm plates.
-The concentration ranges (ppm) for the different fungicides were: boscalid (0.1 - 18.469), car-bendazim (0.1 - 11.464), imazalil (0.25 - 43.153), itraconazole (0.025 - 6.113 or 0.1 - 22.324), posaconazole (0.005 – 1.0) (pyraclostrobin (0.1 - 20.120), tebuconazole (0.1 - 17.349), terbinafine (0.01 - 1.7) and voriconazole (0.1 - 19.120).
+The concentration ranges (ppm) for the different fungicides were: boscalid (0.1 - 18.469), carbendazim (0.1 - 11.464), imazalil (0.25 - 43.153), itraconazole (0.025 - 6.113 or 0.1 - 22.324), posaconazole (0.005 – 1.0) (pyraclostrobin (0.1 - 20.120), tebuconazole (0.1 - 17.349), terbinafine (0.01 - 1.7) and voriconazole (0.1 - 19.120).
 The different concentration ranges were chosen to distinguish sensitive wild-type (wt) isolates without known resistance mechanisms with those of insensitive isolates harbouring resistance mechanism in one assay.
 Isolates were streaked on the spiral SD agar plates (eight per plate) from the outside to the center using cotton swaps and incubated at 37oC in the dark.
 After 24 h incubation, the fungal growth of each isolate on the spiral plate was visually assessed and MIC values determined using the Spiral Gradient Endpoint (SGE) software.

 2.4 DNA Extractions